softaria/math-processor/README.md

 You can try it yourself without installing the math-processor.
 Just use one installed at https://math-processor.math-editor.com

-You are allowed to run any method, supportd by SymPy.
+You are allowed to run any method, supported by SymPy.

-For example here is a jon for rewriting tan(x) via sinuses.
+For example, here is a jon for rewriting tan(x) via sinuses.

 ```
 {